qwe2820435o2/SceneGuide/Redis/Two persistence mechanisms, RDB and AOF.md

 At this time, you have to accept that once the redis process goes down, the data of the last 5 minutes will be lost.
 ```

+## 3.2 Generation of RDB may affect service